Steps to Opening a Franchise

 - Develop Questions for the Franchisor.
 The marketing representative will be happy to share additional information with you to help you reach the right decision.

 - Call or Visit Existing Franchisees.
 These owners were on the same path you’re now walking a year or two ago.
 Most will be very helpful in discussing the viability of their industry and the franchisor.
 See the list of questions in the next section.
 Note that they start with generalities and become more specific after you develop rapport.

 - Meet the Franchisor.
 Most feel best with a face to face meeting with the decision makers of the franchisor.
 Evaluate their sincerity.
 You’re not going to marry them–but it is mighty close.
 Ask them pointed questions about franchisees that failed.
 Could you join that group?
 Does the management team respect all the members of the network–or just the superstars?

 - Execute the Franchise Agreement.
-Two weeks must elapse between the date you receive your disclosure documents and signing the Franchise License.
+Two weeks must elapse between the date you receive your disclosure documents and the date you sign the Franchise License.
 Don’t let anyone rush you–but begin making critical decisions in a timely manner–a critical skill for an entrepreneur.